Memphis tanker truck disaster: Investigation and aftermath

 Investigators from the National Transportation Safety Board arrived on the scene the following day.
 They determined that the truck had passed an inspection in Arkansas the day before the accident, and that the driver was familiar with the route.
 The driver, an employee of Wooten Transports, had picked up the load in nearby West Memphis, Arkansas, and was en route to Ellendale, about 20 mi northeast of Memphis.

 Authorities identified the deceased motorists as Randall Benson (29, driver of the tanker truck) of West Memphis, Arkansas, Harrison G. Lee (34) of Brighton, Tennessee, Robert Wardlow (40) of Memphis, Tina Wiles (30) and Warner Wiles (70), both of Vicksburg, Mississippi, and David Bailey (29, driver of second truck) of West Helena, Arkansas.
 Shelanda Towles (10), Iva J. Rubesheim (87), and James M. Malone (57) were identified as the deceased occupants of the homes which were impacted by the blast.

 The National Fire Protection Agency (NFPA) investigated the accident and released its report on February 6, 1990.
-The report determined that the exact cause of both the explosion and the leakage that caused the explosion were unknown, but theorized the ignition might have started in a house that the vapor cloud had expanded into, and that the tank may have been punctured by a vertical guardrail post when the truck was rolling.
+The report determined that the exact cause of both the explosion and the leakage that caused the explosion were unknown, but theorized that the tank may have been punctured by a vertical guardrail post when the truck was rolling, and the vapor may have been ignited in a house that the cloud had expanded into.

 Between June 2003 and December 2006, TDOT spent $53 million to completely reconstruct the interchange where the accident occurred.
 The unused ramps and bridges were demolished, and the interchange was converted into a directional T interchange.
 In addition, the interchange with SR 14 (Jackson Avenue) on I-40 directly north of the interchange was modified, and multiple auxiliary lanes and slip ramps were constructed to improve traffic flow and reduce crashes caused by sudden lane changes.
-Before the project could begin, TDOT had to acquire additional right-of-way, which was opposed by some residents of the area.
-This subsequently delayed the start of the project by several years.
+Before the project could begin, TDOT had to acquire additional right-of-way.
+This was opposed by some residents of the area, delaying the start of the project by several years.